Grilling Spare Ribs Photo Grilling Ribs with Rib Marinade: Wooden Earth—Wood Plates

 The rib marinade is very important when grilling spare ribs.
 It gives the meat flavor and aroma.
 Marinades consist of oil, acid and spices.
 Different ingredients create different flavors.
 The marinade makes the meat more tender and juicy.
 It also helps brown the ribs.
 The exposure time of the marinade influences the taste.
 The longer, the more intense.
 Marinades offer many ways to individually prepare spare ribs.
 This makes barbecuing more exciting and varied.

-A good rib marinade consists of three basic ingredients: oil, acid, and spices.
-Oil adds flavor and helps browning.
-Olive oil or sunflower oil are good options.
+A good rib marinade consists of three basic ingredients: oil, acid and spices.
+Oil provides flavor and helps with browning. olive oil or sunflower oil are good options.
 Acid makes the meat more tender.
-Vinegar, lemon juice, or orange juice work well for this.
-Spices add character to the marinade.
+Vinegar, lemon juice or orange juice are suitable for this.
+Spices give the marinade character.
 Salt and pepper are basics.
-Garlic, onions, peppers and chili flakes are popular.
-Herbs such as thyme, rosemary or oregano go well with it.
+Garlic, onions, paprika and chili flakes are popular.
+Herbs such as thyme, rosemary or oregano go well with them.
 The combination of oil, acid and spices forms the basis for delicious and varied rib marinades.

 Do you want your rib marinade sweet, spicy, smoky or umami?